kestra-io/docs/content/blogs/2024-04-11-http-trigger.md

 ## Conclusion

-The we can automate tasks, the more time we have for important things that help the business.
+The more we can automate tasks, the more time we have for important things that help the business.
 It's like a never-ending race to make things faster and smoother!

 The key is to connect with the things that make your applications run, often through APIs.
 Kestra makes it easy to connect to any API and even start workflows based on real-world events!